NRI Income Tax & Compliance

 In the following manner, the securities transaction tax impacts the traders and investors:

 • Increased Transaction Cost: As STT is the additional price imposed on the sale and purchase of securities, it increases the price of trading securities.
-Additionally, when the transaction value is large, the cost of STT becomes higher, which further impacts the profitability of the investors.
+Additionally, when transaction value is high, the STT cost increases, further impacting investors' profitability.

-• Shift in Trading Strategies: Considering the increased transaction cost, the trading strategies of investors may change to get the benefits of securities where they get low STT rates.
+• Shift in Trading Strategies: Given the increased transaction costs, investors' trading strategies may change to capture the benefits of securities with low STT rates.

 • Reduced Liquidity: Sometimes, the market liquidity is also reduced by STT.
-It is because some investors, instead of opting for securities with a higher STT rate, choose long-term investments, even when they want to earn short-term returns.
+This is because some investors, instead of opting for higher-STT securities, choose long-term investments, even when they want to earn short-term returns.

-• Effect on Profitability: Regardless, whether the investment is profitable or not, the STT is applied to the securities.
-It decreases the capital gains from the trades and increases the losses that occur from the unsuccessful ones.
+• Effect on Profitability: Regardless of whether the investment is profitable, the STT is applied to the securities.
+It reduces capital gains from trades and increases losses on unsuccessful trades.
 This further impacts the portfolio performance.

-• Security Pricing: If the STT rate of the security is higher, individuals can avoid investing in that, and significantly, the demand for it is reduced, and the outcome is a lower price of the security.
+• Security Pricing: If the STT rate of the security is higher, individuals can avoid investing in it, which significantly reduces demand and lowers the security's price.
 This further forces the existing investors to face a loss on their investments.

 These are some of the impacts of STT on traders and investors.
 Now, let's know the benefits of STT.